Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-The previously discussed behavioral mechanisms focus mainly on detection of attacks on the routing layer, that is, on message dropping, alteration, and replay attacks, under the assumption that the attacker can somehow execute that attack.
-In contrast, Hamieh~et~al.~\cite{Hamieh2009} describe a detection mechanism for jamming attacks based on detecting patterns in radio interference, which is one of the most feasible approaches to implement those attacks.
-The assumption is that an attacker will intelligently jam the radio signal only during the time where honest vehicles transmit.
+\paragraph{Flooding detection} In addition to mechanisms that are designed to detect attacks on routing, a very useful mechanism involves the detection of a related type of attack: flooding.
+Although Watchdogs are capable of detecting some types of flooding, we create a separate category for detection algorithms that detect other types of flooding, such as jamming and MAC attacks.
+In contrast to Watchdogs, Hamieh~et~al.~\cite{Hamieh2009} describe a detection mechanism for jamming attacks based on detecting patterns in radio interference.
+The assumption is that a jamming attacker behaves intelligently, in order to gain an advantage through his jamming.
 This approach, known as selective jamming, is a common technique to avoid being easily detected due to constant jamming of the wireless channel.
-The proposed approach makes use of the fact that a selective jamming attacker will wait until regular transmissions occur until she jams the wireless medium.
+The proposed approach makes use of the fact that a selective jamming attacker will wait until regular transmissions occur until they jam the wireless medium.
 Hence, a correlation coefficient between correct reception time and time where errors occur is calculated.
 If the correlation is high, that is, if the medium is jammed most of the time when regular reception should occur, the medium is considered jammed.
 In order to achieve useful results, the authors took into account realistic reception and error probabilities as a baseline.
 Only if the correlation is unusually high, the medium can be considered jammed.
-The proposed method is interesting because the correlation can be passively calculated with a simple formula, and because detection selective jamming is an important problem that is often neglected in security-related works.
+The proposed method is interesting because the correlation can be passively calculated with a simple formula, and because detection of selective jamming is an important problem that is often neglected in security-related works.
 A deeper discussion and classification of jamming attacks is provided in a later work by Pu\~{n}al~et~al.~\cite{Punal2012-VANETs}, which discusses different types of jamming attacks and analyzes their feasibility.
 In particular, they show some types of jammers are capable enough to prevent communication altogether with high probability, illustrating the necessity of jamming detection.